 - 1. Clone the gene of interest into the shuttle vector of choice using appropriate site(s) in the MCS. - 2.
 Confirm the presence of the insert by restriction digestion or sequence analysis. - 3.
-Purify DNA (shuttle vector plus gene of interest) in sufficient quantity for the subsequent cotransformation steps (2 μ g of linearized shuttle vector DNA is required for each cotransformation reaction; 1 μ g for each test and control transformation reactions). - 4.
+Purify DNA (shuttle vector plus gene of interest) in sufficient quantity for the subsequent Pme I-digestion and transformation steps (0.03-0.1 μg of linearized shuttle vector DNA is required for each transformation reaction). - 4.
 Linearize shuttle plasmid DNA using Pme I and confirm complete digestion by agarose gel electrophoresis.
 It is necessary to prepare linearized samples of both the test plasmid DNA (shuttle vector plus gene of interest) and the control shuttle vector, pShuttle-CMV-lacZ. - 5.
-Once complete digestion with Pme I is confirmed, remove the enzyme and buffer by method of choice.
-The Stratagene StrataPrep PCR Purification Kit is suitable for this purpose. - 6.
-Treat the purified DNA with alkaline phosphatase for 30 minutes at 37°C. - 7.
-Separate the linearized, dephosphorylated shuttle vector using agarose gel electrophoresis.
-Put samples of uncut shuttle vector in adjacent lanes for comparison.
-Ensure that the gel is run long enough to visualize good separation between uncut and cut DNA. - 8.
-Gel purify the linearized shuttle vector by method of choice. - Note Ensure that the method chosen to purify the shuttle vector results in a DNA sample that does not contain salts, which will severely damage cells during electroporation. - 9.
-Resuspend the purified DNAs in sterile dH_2O to a final concentration of 1 $\mu g/\mu l$.
+Remove the enzyme and buffer using a method of choice.
+(We recommend the StrataPrep PCR Purification Kit.) - 6.
+Treat the purified DNA with alkaline phosphatase for 30 minutes at 37° C.